 If you are reading this, chances are you already know the reasoning behind the name “Tigerclaw.”
 If you don’t, I really don’t know why or how you found this site.
 Nonetheless, I figured it might be best to document the story that I tell in person, in written word.
 If for no other reason than to put something on this page.

 As you all know, my last name is Marcoux, which is pronounced mar-koo.
 Yes, there is an “x” in my name, no it is not pronounced.
-Now, growing up with this name, I realize that I am going to have to take a certain amount of crap.
+Now, growing up with this name, I realized that I was going to have to take a certain amount of crap.
 Mar-cowx, Mar-coox, Mar-so and Mar-coh have all been said in or around my presence, many a time for many a year.
-For the most part, I shrug it off and chalk it up to either A: people being sub-par when it comes to pronouncing names and being too shy to actually ask how, or B: people are jerks and like to butcher names on purpose to get their jollies off.
+For the most part, I shrugged it off and chalked it up to either A: people being sub-par when it comes to pronouncing names and being too shy to actually ask how, or B: people are jerks and like to butcher names on purpose to get their jollies off.
 The truth is probably somewhere in the middle, but I digress.

 Now, knowing that I have a difficult last name to pronounce, I never fully grasped just how shitty it was until a couple of years ago.
 That is when Safeway and Jiffy Lube bent my name over and refused to use a lubricant.
 Within a mere 72 hours, these two buisnesses combined to not only make me feel really bad about my name and myself, but also to seriously consider changing my name altogether.

-It started on a weekend out in Discovery Bay, CA. I was late to a party in town and had to stop by the local supermarket o pick up some adult beverages for said shindig.
-As I punch in my club card number and prepare for them to call me by one of the aforementioned mutated variations of my last name, I was taken aback briefly.
+It started on a weekend out in Discovery Bay, CA. I was late to a party in town and had to stop by the local supermarket to pick up some adult beverages for said shindig.
+As I punch in my club card number and prepare for them to call me by one of the aforementioned mutated variations of my last name, I was taken aback, briefly.

 The reason being, that when they pulled my receipt out, they took a look at my last name, contorted their face as if they smelled a sour fart, and let out, what can only be described as a flabbergasted groan.
-As if that wasn’t bad enough, the lady then proceeds to try to pronounce the obviously horrid name regardless.
-As I reach for the beer and grab my receipt and turn to leave, I hear the soft-spoken woman say, “Thank you Mr. Mangoo, have a good day.”
+As if that wasn’t bad enough, the lady then proceeds to try to pronounce my horrid name regardless.
+As I reach for the beer and and turn to leave, I hear the soft-spoken woman say, “Thank you Mr. Mangoo, have a good day.”

 I froze.
 I literally stopped in my tracks, swiveled 180 degrees on my heels and walked back up to the lady, who was already well on her way to helping the next person in line with their groceries.